2017 Philadelphia Eagles season: Week 15: at New York Giants

 The Philadelphia Eagles headed into Week 15 of the 2017 NFL season at 11–2.
 With them clinching the NFC East in Week 14 in a win against the Rams, the Eagles were now fighting for the 1st seed in the NFC playoffs, home-field advantage, and a first-round bye.
 This was the first week that the Eagles played without MVP candidate Carson Wentz after he went down with a torn ACL in Week 14, ending his season.
 Backup quarterback, Nick Foles led the Eagles offense for his first time since 2014.
 The Eagles quickly fell behind 6–0 in the first few minutes of the 1st as Eli Manning and the New York Giants marched down the field and scored on their opening possession.
 The Eagles responded with a 3-yard pass from Nick Foles to Alshon Jeffery and went up 7–6.
 Towards the end of the first quarter, the Giants scored again with a 13-yard touchdown pass to Tavarres King to put them up 13–7.
 In the beginning of the second quarter, the Giants continued to show dominance as Eli Manning threw a 67-yard touchdown pass to put the Giants up 20–7.
 Nick Foles and the offense would eventually close the gap to bring the Eagles within two points at halftime with the Giants leading 23–21.
-The Eagles would eventually take the lead with a 28-yard field goal from Jake Elliot to put them up 24–23.
+The Eagles would eventually take the lead with a 28-yard field goal from Jake Elliott to put them up 24–23.
 In the middle of the fourth, Nelson Agholor caught a 10-yard pass from Nick Foles which gave the Eagles a 31–23 lead.
 The Giants responded with a score of their own, a 57-yard touchdown pass to Tavarres King which cut the Eagles lead to 31–29 after a failed attempt at a tying 2-point conversion.
 In the fourth, Jake Elliott hit a 20-yard field goal to put the Eagles up 34–29.
 The Eagles won the game after defensive stop in their own territory.

 With this win, the Eagles improved to a league-best 12–2 and clinched a first-round bye for the first time since 2004.

 Despite the win, the defense was dismal against a woeful Giants team that has been decimated with injuries since the two teams met in Week 3.